tropy/docs/beginning/beta-to-1.md

 * Download and install the 1.0 version.
 * Import your custom templates and vocabularies into the 1.0 version. \(You'll have to create an empty project in order to access the templates.\)
 * Open your project file from the beta.
 If you have imported your custom templates, your items should appear with the proper template.
-* Select all your items, right-click, and select _Consolidate selected items_.
+* From the File menu, select _Consolidate Photo Library_.
 This will tell the 1.0 version where your original photos are.

 And you're ready to work with the 1.0 version!